Br3uxi/i3lock-Image-Changer/README.md

 # i3lock-Image-Changer
-Short Script to randomly choose a Backgroud-Image for i3lock
+Short Script to randomly choose a Backgroud-Image for i3lock (I recommend to use .png files because .jpg files seem to throw memory errors)

 ## Usage
 - Copy the script to your favorite location and add a ```bindsym```